jgphilpott/docker-images/flask-pack-mini/README.md

 To pull this image via the command line:

-`docker pull docker.pkg.github.com/jgphilpott/docker-images/flask-pack-mini:v4`
+`docker pull docker.pkg.github.com/jgphilpott/docker-images/flask-pack-mini:v5`

 To use this image as the base in a Dockerfile:

-`FROM docker.pkg.github.com/jgphilpott/docker-images/flask-pack-mini:v4`
+`FROM docker.pkg.github.com/jgphilpott/docker-images/flask-pack-mini:v5`

 ## Contents

 ### Core

  - [Flask](https://github.com/pallets/flask) - A Python micro framework for building web applications.
- - [Fire](https://github.com/google/python-fire) - A Python command line tool.
+ - [Fire](https://github.com/google/python-fire) - A Python tool for generating command line interfaces.
+ - [tqdm](https://github.com/tqdm/tqdm) - A Python tool for generating progress bars in the command line.

+### Testing

+ - [pytest](https://github.com/pytest-dev/pytest) - A simple and flexible framework for testing in Python.

 ### Database